 These articles may help you with this step:

-And here’s a printable Self Care bundle that helps you create self-care routines (and stick to them!):
+And here’s a printable Self Care bundle that you can use your own self-care routines (and stick to them):

 2. Nourish your mind & spirit.

 Smart books and nourishing books, self-improvement articles, and even poetry are all food to your soul.